colesperks/QuickColor/README.md

 # QuickColor
-Sketch plugin that lets you apply document color palette to a selection of objects.
+Sketch plugin that lets you apply colors from the document color palette quickly to a selection of objects.